Xcode-Tips/xcode-tips.github.io/README.md

 ### Improving the assistant editor

 1. Set “Uses Focused Editor” in the Navigation preferences
-1. `cmd-J` to switch between panes or open new ones
+1. `cmd J` to switch between panes or open new ones
-1. `cmd-shift-O` to open files in the currently focused pane
+1. `cmd shift O` to open files in the currently focused pane

 Source: [Jesse Squires](https://www.jessesquires.com/blog/2018/06/12/xcode-tip-improving-assistant-editor/)